apostrophecms/apostrophe-pieces-import/README.md

 // app.js
 modules: {
   'apostrophe-pieces-import': {},
-  'pieces-import-xlsx': {}
+  'pieces-import-fancyformat': {}
 }
 ```

-> To avoid confusion with our official, please don't call your own module `apostrophe-import-xlsx` without coordinating with us first.
+> To avoid confusion with our official modules, please don't call your own module `apostrophe-pieces-import-fancyformat` without coordinating with us first.
 Feel free to use your own prefix.